uk000/goto/README.md

 # <a name="response-status"></a>
 ## > Response Status
 This feature allows setting a forced response status for all requests except bypass URIs.
-Server also tracks number of status requests received (via /status URI) and number of responses send per status code.
+Server also tracks the number of status requests received (via /status URI) and the number of responses sent per status code.

 #### APIs
 ###### <small>* These APIs can be invoked with prefix `/port={port}/...` to configure/read data of one port via another.</small>